burakdevelopment/mns/README.md

 ---

 ## 🎯 Purpose of the Tool
-MNS is developed for penetration testers, cybersecurity enthusiasts, and developers to assess website and network security.
-It detects:
+MNS is designed for penetration testers, cybersecurity enthusiasts, and developers to comprehensively assess website and network security.
+It identifies:

-- Web Application Firewalls (WAF)
+- Web Application Firewalls (WAF) and supports bypass techniques
-- SSL certificate issues
+- SSL/TLS certificate issues
-- SQL Injection (SQLi)
+- SQL Injection (including Blind Boolean & Time-based)
-- Cross-Site Scripting (XSS)
+- Cross-Site Scripting (Reflected, Stored, DOM)

-It allows quick detection of security issues and provides clear reports for further analysis.
+- CSRF weaknesses
+- IDOR / Insecure Direct Object References
+- Command Injection
+- Local & Remote File Inclusion (LFI/RFI)

+The tool also handles modern web applications with AJAX endpoints, JS-generated DOM elements, and API responses, providing detailed reports for analysis.

 ---

 ## ✨ Key Features
-- ⚡ **WAF Detection:** Identifies popular WAFs such as Cloudflare, Akamai, Sucuri, ModSecurity, Fortinet, and more by analyzing HTTP headers and response content.
+- ⚡ **WAF Detection & Bypass:** Detects common WAFs like Cloudflare, Akamai, ModSecurity, Sucuri, and Fortinet.
+Includes bypass methods such as URL encoding, case tampering, and SQL comment injection.
-- 🔐 **SSL Certificate Analysis:** Retrieves SSL certificate details including issuer, validity period, serial number, signature algorithm, and days until expiration.
+- 🔐 **SSL Certificate Analysis:** Retrieves SSL certificate details (issuer, validity, serial number, signature algorithm, expiration).
-- 💥 **SQL Injection Detection:** Tests URLs with common SQL payloads and reports potential vulnerabilities.
+- 💥 **SQL Injection Detection:** Supports error-based, union-based, blind boolean, and blind time-based SQL injection.
+Intelligent parameter typing improves payload selection.
-- 💻 **XSS Testing:** Checks for reflected XSS vulnerabilities using standard payloads in input parameters.
+- 💻 **XSS Detection:** Tests for Reflected, Stored, and DOM-based XSS vulnerabilities in forms, inputs, and headers.
-- 🖥️ **Command-Line Interface:** Easy-to-use prompts with colored outputs using the `colorama` library.
+- 🕸️ **AJAX & DOM Crawling:** Selenium-powered crawling to handle JS-generated links, forms, and dynamic content.
+- 🛡️ **CSRF & IDOR Testing:** Automatic CSRF token verification and IDOR testing via parameter manipulation.
+- 🖥️ **Command Injection & File Inclusion:** Tests for system command injection and local/remote file inclusion vulnerabilities.
+- 🌐 **Proxy & Anonymity Support:** Supports HTTP/SOCKS proxies, Tor, User-Agent rotation, and rate-limit bypass.
+- 💾 **Report Generation:** Outputs detailed JSON, HTML, and CSV reports with graphs for vulnerability counts.
-- 💾 **Extensible:** Additional payloads or security tests can be added easily.
+- 🏗️ **Extensible & Modular:** Payloads and security tests can easily be extended via `payloads.json`.
+- ⚡ **Multi-threading:** ThreadPoolExecutor for fast, concurrent vulnerability testing.
+- 🖌️ **CLI & Colored Output:** Interactive command-line interface with `colorama` for enhanced readability.

 ---

 ## ⚠️ Legal and Ethical Disclaimer
 > **DISCLAIMER:** This tool is intended for **educational purposes only** and for performing security audits on websites and networks you are **legally authorized to test**.
 Using this tool on systems without permission is illegal and may lead to serious legal consequences.
-The developer is not responsible for any misuse. **Use responsibly.**
+The developer is **not responsible for any misuse**. **Use responsibly.**

 ---